gvlproject/HubZero_other_themes/README.md

 ### 1.

-The Alveo Footer module does not display well on the error web page as the the base template for the error page does not load modules properly.
+The GVL Footer module does not display well on the error web page as the the base template for the error page does not load modules properly.
 Specifically it does not load module style sheets or respect the modules settings such as title display.

-The workaround is to NOT show the Alveo Footer module on the error page, and this can be accomplished by using the Module Assignment with the option "Only on the pages selected" and then selecting all relevant pages.
+The workaround is to NOT show the GVL Footer module on the error page, and this can be accomplished by using the Module Assignment with the option "Only on the pages selected" and then selecting all relevant pages.